-In order to support economic development and iob creation, Ormat provides training and capacity building opportunities for youth.
-These range from vocational skill training on financial literacy, driving, construction, business management and administration, as well as for secondary. scholarships mid-level and universitv education.
-Additionally, Ormat supports small to mediumsized enterprises (SMEs) through business training and is considering adding a provision of micro-credit schemes in the future.
-Additionally, Ormat has a program to employ people from the local community at the plant, whenever possible.
-Educational Empowerment primary education all the way to university.
+In order to support economic development and job creation, Ormat provides training and capacity building opportunities for youth.
+These range from vocationalskilltrainingonfinancial literacy, driving, construction, business management and administration. as well as scholarships for secondary, mid-level and universitv education.
+Additionally, Ormat supports small to mediumenterprises (SMEs) sized through business training and is considering adding a provision of micro-credit schemes in the future.
+Additionally, Ormat has

+Educational Empowerment

 Responsible citizenry, improved social conditions, economic selfsufficiency and the enrichment of individuals' lives are just a few of the benefits that can be derived from educational opportunities.
-Ormat is a strong supporter and promoter of universal access to education and wherever we operate, we look for opportunities to fund and strengthen educational opportunities - at all levels - from
+Ormat is a strong supporter and promoter of universal access to education and wherever we operate, we look for opportunities to fund and strengthen educational opportunities - at all levels - from primary education all the way to university.